FPRI BMB Russia: Do we know what we are dealing with?

-At the start of this week, it was reported that the Russian Ministry of Energy stopped publishing monthly data on oil production.
+At the start of this week, it was reported that the Russian Ministry of Energy had stopped publishing monthly data on oil production.
 This follows a decision by the Bank of Russia to classify data on its reserves and instruct banks not to publish some financial information.
-This has made it difficult to assess the health of the financial sector; on April 5, VTB head Andrey Kostin announced that the bank would be recapitalized, an announcement that came out of the blue but scarcely made the news.
+This has made it difficult to assess the health of the financial sector; on April 5, VTB head Andrey Kostin announced that the bank would be recapitalised, an announcement that came out of the blue but scarcely made the news.

 Surprisingly, however, Russia has imposed few formal restrictions on statistical releases.
-Rosstat has continued to make scheduled updates on prices and production, and the Ministry of Finance continues to report on the value of its (heavily sanctioned) sovereign wealth fund.
+RosStat has continued to make scheduled updates on prices and production, and the Ministry of Finance continues to report on the value of its (heavily sanctioned) sovereign wealth fund.

 This could change at any time.
 With most foreign investment suspended, the government has few incentives to make data of this kind publicly available.
 Several other post-Soviet states, such as Azerbaijan and Uzbekistan, have maintained a functioning economy with far less publicly available information.
 Indeed, in conditions of economic warfare, which is how the Russian state perceives the West’s sanctions regime, one might expect the Russian government to treat economic data in the same way that it does information on the disposition of its armed forces.